All Injuries All The Time

 At Legler, Murphy & Battaglia, LLP, we will help determine who is at fault and what steps need to be taken next so you can get back to your life again and heal.
 Our personal injury attorneys can help you navigate your claim.

-Request a consultation today to discuss your compensation options.
+Request a free consultation today to discuss your financial compensation options.

 Property owners have a duty to keep their premises reasonably safe for visitors.
 When they fail to provide adequate security, they may be held responsible through a negligent security claim.
 These claims fall under premises liability law, which holds owners accountable if unsafe conditions lead to harm.
-In cases of negligent security, victims may pursue compensation if inadequate safety measures contributed to their injuries.
+In negligent security cases, victims may pursue compensation if inadequate safety measures contributed to their injuries.

 Negligent security can take many forms, depending on the property and situation.
 Some common scenarios include: